nfs0621/OddsHarvester/README.md

 Here’s what’s coming next in **OddsHarvester**:

-- **🏆 Multi-Sport Expansion**: Add support for more sports beyond football and tennis (e.g., basketball, baseball).
+- **Multi-Sport Expansion**: Add support for more sports beyond football and tennis (e.g., basketball, baseball).
-- **📈 Odds Movement Tracking**: Analyze how odds evolve over time to detect market trends.
+- **Odds Movement Tracking**: Analyze how odds evolve over time to detect market trends.
-- **✅ Increase Code Coverage**: Improve test coverage and reliability.

 💡 **Have ideas?** Open an issue or contribute directly to the repository! 🚀